Liberation Day (Moldova): 75th anniversary

 In early 2019, Dodon declared the year to be dedicated to the operation's diamond jubilee (75th anniversary).
-As a result, he ordered the creation of a National Coordination Committee to plan national events and celebrations, including a potential state visit by Russian President Vladimir Putin and the release of a movie entitled "Jassy-Kishinev Operation.
+As a result, he ordered the creation of a National Coordination Committee to plan national events and celebrations, including a potential state visit by Russian president Vladimir Putin and the release of a movie entitled "Jassy-Kishinev Operation.
 Moldova's History".
 The actual day of the anniversary was attended by Russian Defence Minister Sergey Shoigu at the request of Moldovan Defence Minister Pavel Voicu.
 During the national ceremony at the Capul de pod Șerpeni Memorial Complex, Shoigu ceremonially handed to Voicu the military flags of two all-Moldovan regiments who participated in the offensive (the banners of the 14th Assault Engineering and Combat Brigade as well as the 507th Army Anti-Tank Kishinev Artillery Regiment), which until that point, were kept at the Central Armed Forces Museum.
-The visit was criticized by Prime minister Maia Sandu, who allowed the visit on the condition that no agreements are signed.
-Shoigu also attended separate ceremony in Transnistria hosted by the Operational Group of Russian Forces.
+The visit was criticized by Prime Minister Maia Sandu, who allowed the visit on the condition that no agreements are signed.
+Shoigu also attended a separate ceremony in Transnistria hosted by the occupying Operational Group of Russian Forces.